cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 I am research trainee at VTT Technical Research Centre of Finland, where I have been involved in high-level programming (Python & MATLAB), FEM simulations (Abaqus & COMSOL), and data analysis (numpy, scipy, OpenCV, etc.).
 I have been also teaching assistant at Aalto University in courses on stochastic modelling (Python), machine learning (scikit-learn & Pytorch), optimization (Julia), and numerical methods in engineering (MATLAB).
 During my work I have been running software on various HPC systems, including Puhti, Mahti and Allas at CSC, and Triton cluster at Aalto University.
 I have completed several courseworks in computational science, such as Scientific Computing, Deep Learning, Computational Models in Stochastics, Computational Inverse Problems, etc.

 I moved from Ho Chi Minh City, Vietnam to Finland in 2021 to pursue a degree in Computational Engineering at Aalto University.
 After my bachelor's studies, I reapplied and switched to University of Helsinki for a master's in computational physics, hence I'm one of the few physics students in the department with a background in engineering.
-During my free time, I enjoy reading historical documentaries (my favorites is Vietnam war), playing badminton, and trail running during the summer.
+During my free time, I enjoy reading historical documentaries (my favorite is Vietnam war), playing badminton, and trail running during the summer.

 ### Mr. Jens Helin